 Only RSLogix 500 version 8.0 or above can be used to configure Message Instructions to communicate with an EtherNet/IP device.
+Message Instructions do not work correctly in version 10 of RSLogix 500.

 5.2 Create Four New Data Files.